 1. Making aisles too tight - People have to be able to pass each other keep isles over 1.1m wide

 2. Prioritising form over function - consider the size and direction of cabinets, doors and appliances.
 You should be able to walk past an open kitchen or fridge door.

 3. Supersized islands if your space is large, don’t supersize your island.
 More than 3 m long is too hard to walk around, and more than 1.2m deep, won’t allow you to reach the middle.

 4. Island in a small kitchen - if your space is small, kitchen island may not be your best option.
 Opt for a peninsula instead.

 5. Not enough storage - Avoid a cluttered kitchen and plan what how much storage you will need ahead of time.

 6. Choosing the wrong builder - builders are not all the same, make sure to ask to see previous projects and testimonials.
 Here are ours: Projects, Testimonials

 So there you have it.
-The Essential guide to Kitchen Renovations.
-If you have questions that were not covered here Click on any of the links throughout the article for more in-depth information or Contact us for a free 1 hour consultation.
+The Essential Guide to Kitchen Renovations.
+If you have questions about topics that are not covered in this guide, you may be able to find the answer on one of the many links throughout the article for more in-depth information, or you can Contact us for a free 1-hour consultation.